ZoqueLabs/website/_drafts/seeking_seeker.md

   <img src="/assets/images/exp0x02/censys_vista_host_last_seen.png" />
 </p>

-In that same file, **two associated domains** appeared.
+In that same host, **two associated domains** appeared.
 One of them —**`canal.denuncias.me`**— interests us especially because of the Hispanic context.
 We take note (IP, domains, ASN, ports, any redirects you see in the HTTP response).
 We leave the organization of this data for the next chapter.

 ---